Presentation: Fetus with a brain anomaly

 - R22 Fetus with a likely chromosomal abnormality.
 This will process both:

-- parental samples may be needed for interpretation of the proband’s result.
-Parental samples can be taken alongside that of the proband, and their DNA stored, or can be requested at a later date if needed.
+- Parental samples may be needed for interpretation of the child’s result.
+Parental samples can be taken alongside that of the child, and their DNA stored, or can be requested at a later date if needed.

 - Information about patient eligibility and test indications was correct at the time of writing.
 When requesting a test, please refer to the National Genomic Test Directory to confirm the right test for your patient.